Rarity of rocket-driven Penrose extraction in Kerr spacetime: Rocket-Driven Penrose Variant

 \subsection{Advantages Over Classical Process}

-The continuous process offers practical advantages: rocket propulsion is well-understood technology; thrust magnitude and direction can be modulated; and active propulsion allows trajectory control to remain in the ergosphere and avoid capture.
+Our continuous formulation offers several modeling advantages: rocket propulsion is a well-understood technology analogy; thrust magnitude and direction can be modulated; and active propulsion can be used to attempt to prolong ergosphere dwell time and reduce capture risk under explicit steering prescriptions.